Clean Air, a Healthier You

 as a service to our users.
 These links do not constitute an

-endorsement of these organizations or their programs by the
+endorsement of these organizations or their programs by UConn

 be inferred.
-UCHC is not responsible for the content of the
+UConn Health is not responsible for the content of the

 individual organization web pages found at these links.
 In